 The original team was joined by Derek Haynes, who has worked at a senior level in several major financial institutions.

 These four became the Directors of the Holt, Melton Constable & Fakenham Railway Ltd. and the Trustees of its sister charity, The Melton Constable Trust.
 They have since been joined by John Hull, the Vice-Chairman of the Mid Norfolk Railway, with which we work closely.

-The title “Norfolk Orbital Railway” was coined by Paul Young, a former Chairman of the Mid Norfolk Railway, who is now our Project Officer, concentrating especially on the Fakenham end of the route.
+The title “Norfolk Orbital Railway” was coined by Paul Young, a former Chairman of the Mid Norfolk Railway.
+Paul led the successful Leader II European funded project to renovate County School Station.
+He also was actively involved with the application for £600,000 European and EEDA funding for Dereham station which was awarded in 2002.
+Paul is now our Project Officer, concentrating especially on the Fakenham end of the route.
 Paul lives in Norfolk and works full time in supply chain and logistics.

 Joe Penfold takes a similar role in respect of the Holt end and is the local liaison involved with the extension of the track into the town.

 David Rees, having been involved in railway affairs since 1958, retired as a Director and Trustee in December 2016 but retains a strong interest in the NOR project.

 Before anything was done to acquire parts of the NOR route, major professional studies were commissioned to establish that the project was welcome and feasible and that there was a real prospect of traffic and revenue.
 This was undertaken with substantial financial support from County, District, Town and Parish Councils, the former Regional Development Agency and other bodies.
 JICS carried out consultations with communities and institutions, with positive results.